 How Long Should a Book Chapter Be?

-Have you ever read a chapter which is so long, you start to lose interest or think the author’s just ranting for the sake of it with nothing related to the plot?
+Have you ever read a chapter that is so long, you start to lose interest or think the author’s just ranting for the sake of it with nothing related to the plot?

 This is why the length of the chapter matters.